tmiyamon/acts-as-taggable-array-on/README.md

 ## Setup

-To use it, you need to have an array column to act as taggable.
+To use it, you need to have an array column to act as taggable - `tags`.

 ```ruby
 class CreateUser < ActiveRecord::Migration